alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/04/pipelines-for-dotnet.md

 Pipelines are sequences of commands that are executed to ensure the integrity of the code and to produce a final artifact, such as an executable program or a library.

-Having a pipeline means having a consistent process that mitigates the risk of human errors in the final product, and also saves the programmer's time, because he/she can take care of other tasks while the code is compiled, verified and packed.
+Having a pipeline means having a consistent process that mitigates the risk of human errors in the final product and saves the programmer's time, because he/she can take care of other tasks while the code is compiled, verified and packed.

 <picture class="my-4">
   <source type="image/avif" srcset="/assets/img/posts/2024_04_conveyor_belt.avif" alt="Conveyor belt" />